Microsoft-USEduAzure/COVID19PEEForecasting/deploy/azure-sql/create-azure-sql.md

 1. Back at the Query Editor, click on the OK button
     ![firewall](media/8.png)

 1. On the new query window, create required tables and stored procedures.
-Use this SQL Command:
+Copy and paste the SQL Script below and then click run.

 ```sql
 SET ANSI_NULLS ON